Overview

 - Surgery.

-Usually, you'll have an echocardiogram, CT or magnetic resonance angiography (MRA) scan at least six months after your aneurysm is diagnosed.
-An imaging test also may be done at regular follow-up exams.
-How often you have these tests done depends on the cause and size of the aneurysm, and how fast it's growing.
+Usually you get an echocardiogram, CT or magnetic resonance angiography scan at least six months after your aneurysm is diagnosed.
+How often you need these tests depends on the cause and size of the aneurysm, and how fast it's growing.

 Medications

-Medicines may be prescribed to treat high blood pressure and high cholesterol.
+Medicines may be used to treat high blood pressure, high cholesterol and other conditions linked to aneurysms.

 - Beta blockers.
-These medicines lower blood pressure by slowing the heart rate.
+These medicines slow the heartbeat and lower blood pressure.
 They may reduce how fast the aorta is widening in people with Marfan syndrome.

-- Angiotensin 2 receptor blockers.
-These medicines may be used if beta blockers can't be taken or if they don't adequately control blood pressure.
+- Angiotensin 2 receptor blockers (ARBs).
+These medicines may be used if beta blockers can't be taken or if they don't lower blood pressure enough.
 They are often recommended for people who have Loeys-Dietz syndrome even if they don't have high blood pressure.
-Examples of angiotensin 2 receptor blockers include losartan (Cozaar), valsartan (Diovan) and olmesartan (Benicar).
+Examples of ARBs include losartan (Cozaar), valsartan (Diovan) and olmesartan (Benicar).

 - Statins.
-These medicines can help lower cholesterol, which can help reduce blockages in the arteries and reduce the risk of aneurysm complications.
-Examples of statins include atorvastatin (Lipitor), lovastatin (Altoprev), simvastatin (Zocor, FloLipid) and others.
+These medicines help lower cholesterol.
+They can help reduce the risk of blockages in the arteries and aneurysm complications.
+Examples of statins are atorvastatin (Lipitor), lovastatin (Altoprev), simvastatin (Zocor, FloLipid) and others.

 Surgery is generally recommended for thoracic aortic aneurysms about 1.9 to 2.4 inches (about 5 to 6 centimeters) and larger.
 Surgery may be recommended for smaller aneurysms if you have a family history of aortic dissection or a condition linked to aortic aneurysm, such as Marfan syndrome.

 - Aortic root surgery.
-This type of open-chest surgery is done to treat an enlarged section of the aorta to prevent a rupture.
-Aortic aneurysms near the aortic root may be related to Marfan syndrome and other related conditions.
-A surgeon removes part of the aorta and sometimes the aortic valve.
-A graft replaces the removed section of the aorta.
+This surgery is done to prevent an aortic aneurysm from rupturing.
+A surgeon takes out part of the aorta and sometimes the aortic valve.
+A graft replaces the removed part of the aorta.
 The aortic valve may be replaced with a mechanical or biological valve.
 If the valve is not removed, the surgery is called valve-sparing aortic root repair.

 -

 Endovascular aortic aneurysm repair (EVAR).
-The surgeon inserts a thin, flexible tube into a blood vessel, usually in the groin, and guides it to the aorta.
-A metal mesh tube, called a graft, on the end of the catheter is placed at the aneurysm site.
-Small hooks or pins hold it in place.
-The graft reinforces the weakened section of the aorta to prevent rupture of the aneurysm.
-This catheter-based procedure may allow a faster recovery.
+This treatment is a less invasive option to open surgery.
+That means it uses small surgical cuts and may allow a faster recovery.
+The surgeon places a thin, flexible tube into a blood vessel, usually in the groin, and guides it to the aorta.
+A graft on the end of the catheter goes where the aneurysm is.
+Small hooks or pins hold the graft in place.
+The graft strengthens the weakened part of the aorta.

 EVAR can't be done on everyone.
-Ask your health care provider whether it's right for you.
-After EVAR, you'll need regular imaging tests to check the graft for leakage.
+Ask your healthcare professional whether it's right for you.
+After EVAR, you need regular imaging tests to make sure the graft is working correctly.

 - Emergency surgery.
-A ruptured thoracic aortic aneurysm requires emergency open-chest surgery.
-This type of surgery is risky and has a high chance of complications.
-That's why it's important to identify and treat thoracic aortic aneurysms before they rupture with lifelong health checkups and appropriate preventive surgery.
+A ruptured thoracic aortic aneurysm needs emergency surgery.
+This open-chest surgery is risky.
+There is a high chance of complications.
+That's why it's important to find and treat thoracic aortic aneurysms before they rupture.

 Lifestyle and home remedies

-If you have a thoracic aortic aneurysm, your health care provider may tell you not to do heavy lifting and some vigorous physical activities.
-Such activities can increase blood pressure, putting additional pressure on your aneurysm.
+If you have a thoracic aortic aneurysm, your healthcare team may tell you not to do heavy lifting.
+You also might be told not to do some energetic physical activities.
+Such activities can increase blood pressure.
+High blood pressure can put pressure on an aneurysm.

-If you want to participate in a particular activity, your health care provider may recommend an exercise stress test to see how exercise affects your blood pressure.
-Moderate physical activity is generally healthy for you.
+If you want to do a particular activity, talk with your healthcare team.
+You may need an exercise stress test to see how activity affects your blood pressure.
+Moderate physical activity is generally healthy.

 Coping and support

-Some people with a thoracic aortic aneurysm or related conditions may feel anxious, worried or depressed.
 You may find that connecting with others who have experienced similar situations may be helpful.
-Talk to your health care provider about support groups in your area.
+Ask your healthcare team about support groups in your area.

 Preparing for an appointment

-If you think you may have a thoracic aortic aneurysm or are worried about your aneurysm risk because of a strong family history, make an appointment with your care provider.
+If you have a family history of thoracic aortic aneurysms or conditions linked to them, make an appointment for a health checkup.
 If an aneurysm is found early, treatment may be easier and more effective.

-Because appointments can be brief and there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your health care provider.
+Appointments can be brief and there's often a lot to talk about.
+So it's a good idea to be prepared.
+Here's some information to help you get ready for your appointment.

 What you can do

-- Write down any symptoms you're having, including any that may seem unrelated to a thoracic aortic aneurysm.
+- Write down your symptoms.
+Include any that may seem unrelated to a thoracic aortic aneurysm.

 - Write down important personal information, including a family history of heart disease, aneurysms or connective tissue disease.